 - Are there any issues around consent?
-Think about age and capacity, you may need to ask for a consent form from a parent / guardian as well as the person taking part.
-Be sure you communicate how you will use what people say and how much personal information will be shared.
+Think about age and capacity.
+You may need to ask for a consent form from a parent or guardian, and the person taking part.
+Tell them how you'll use what they say and how much personal information you share.

 - Is confidentiality a consideration?
-How can you assure interviewees that you have taken the necessary steps to protect their identity or personal data, if necessary?
+How can you assure interviewees that you have taken the necessary steps to protect their identity or personal data?

-- Make sure you prepare your questions in advance?
-Remember to keep them as consistent as possible during all interviews as this will help your analysis later on.
+- Make sure you prepare your questions in advance.
+Keep them as consistent as possible during all interviews, as this will help your analysis later on.